aitos-io/BoAT-ProjectTemplate/README.md

 make demo VENACHAIN_DEMO_IP="127.0.0.1"
 ```

-Among them, `VENACHAIN_DEMO_IP="127.0.0.1"` provides a macro for the IP address of a `venachain` access node.
-This requires the correct node IP macro provided by the user.
-Otherwise, the `demo` program of `venachain` cannot access the node correctly.
-Incorrect macros do not affect compilation.
+The line `VENACHAIN_DEMO_IP="127.0.0.1"`, requires the developer to provide a macro `VENACHAIN_DEMO_IP` with the IP address of a `VENACHAIN` access node, where `"127.0.0.1"` is just an example.
+In actual applications, the developer needs to provide the correct node IP macro, otherwise the `VENACHAIN` `demo` program will fail to access the node correctly.
+Although an incorrect macro does not affect compilation, it will cause blockchain node access failure.

 During the compilation process, you may encounter the following errors.
 Follow the given processing method to solve the corresponding problem.